vangpeter06/Pierre-Bakery/README.md

 ## License

-_{If you run into any issues or have questions, ideas or concerns please contact me or make a contribution to the code.}_
+_If you run into any issues or have questions, ideas or concerns please contact me or make a contribution to the code._

 Copyright (c) _7/15/2022_ _Peter Vang_